Moudi Najjar: Melbourne City

-Macarthur
+Macarthur FC

-Following the conclusion of the 2019–20 A-League season, Najjar went on loan to new A-League club Macarthur for the 2020–21 A-League season.
+Following the conclusion of the 2019–20 A-League season, Najjar went on loan to new A-League club Macarthur FC for the 2020–21 A-League season.
 He also played for their National Premier Leagues NSW affiliate club, Northbridge FC.

-In July 2021, Macarthur confirmed that Najjar's loan agreement with Melbourne City had been mutually closed, allowing Najjar to sign a two-year contract with Macarthur.
+In July 2021, Macarthur FC confirmed that Najjar's loan agreement with Melbourne City had been mutually closed, allowing Najjar to sign a two-year contract with Macarthur.
+He departed the club mid-2023.

+Rockdale Ilinden and Hwaseong FC

+On 30 January 2024, Najjar was due to join Rockdale Ilinden ahead of the NPL New South Wales season.
+However few days later, on 7 February 2024, he signed for K3 League side Hwaseong FC, scoring three league goals.
+He eventually signed for Rockdale Ilinden in January 2025.

+International career

+Born in Australia, Najjar is of Syrian descent from his mother and Lebanese descent from his father.

+Najjar took part in the SBS Cup in Japan with Australia under-18 between 16 and 19 August 2018, finishing third.
+On 10 June 2023, it was announced that Najjar had accepted a callup to the Syria national team for their friendly against Vietnam.